246143/Cuda/Task 13/Prime Readme.md

 # Code Overview

  # How It Works
-Prime Detection on CPU:
+1.Prime Detection on CPU:

 Uses a loop to check divisibility for each number up to N = 1,000,000.
 Determines prime numbers sequentially.

-Prime Detection on GPU (CUDA):
+2.Prime Detection on GPU (CUDA):

 '''Uses a CUDA kernel where each thread evaluates a number’s primality in parallel.
 Divides workload dynamically among GPU threads for efficiency.